websockets/ws/doc/ws.md

   above this limit will be queued.
 Default 10.
 You usually won't need to touch this option.
 See [this issue][concurrency-limit] for more details.

-If a property is empty then either an offered configuration or a default value is used.
-When sending a fragmented message the length of the first fragment is compared to the threshold.
+If a property is empty, then either an offered configuration or a default value is used.
+When sending a fragmented message, the length of the first fragment is compared to the threshold.
 This determines if compression is used for the entire message.